StevenBtw/solvOR/wiki-content/Cookbook-TSP.md

 Given N cities and distances between them, find the shortest possible route that visits each city exactly once and returns to the starting city.

-This is the classic TSP - NP-hard, but small instances (< 100 cities) are very solvable with tabu search.
+This is the classic TSP, NP-hard, but small instances (< 100 cities) are very solvable with tabu search.

 ## Why It's Hard

 With N cities, there are (N-1)!/2 possible tours.
 For 10 cities that's 181,440 tours.
-For 20 cities it's 60 quintillion.
-Brute force isn't an option.
+For 20 cities it's like 60 quintillion.
+Brute force isn't an option without a quantum computer.

-## Complete Example
+## Example

 ```python
 from solvor import solve_tsp